gettek/terraform-azurerm-policy-as-code/README.md

   - Should be Defined as **high up** in the hierarchy as possible.
   - Should be Assigned as **low down** in the hierarchy as possible.
-  - `assignment_not_scopes` such as child resource groups, individual resources or entire subscriptions, can be specified as enforcement exemptions.
+  - Multiple scopes can be exempt from policy inheritance by specifying `assignment_not_scopes`.
-  - Policy **overrides RBAC** so even Subscription owners fall under the same compliance enforcements assigned at a higher scope (unless assigned at subscription scope).
+  - Policy **overrides RBAC** so even resource owners and contributors fall under compliance enforcements assigned at a higher scope (unless the policy is assigned at the ownership scope).

 ![Policy Definition and Assignment Scopes](img/scopes.svg)